How to Set Up Your Devices to Teach Yoga Online

 Lighting

 Lighting is perhaps the most complex and variable aspect of video class, so I usually skip it altogether and use natural light.
 Make sure your light source is behind your phone camera, not behind you, or you’ll show up as a dark silhouette.
-During evening classes (post sunset), I’ll often us a cheap, USB-powered ring light.
+During evening classes (post-sunset), I’ll often us a cheap, USB-powered ring light.
 They conveniently come with a built-in tripod for your phone, and for around $20, you have a totally decent solution.
-Will it look like Hollywood?
+Will it look like a Hollywood movie?
 No, but it doesn’t matter.
 Good enough is great.
 Focus on your teaching instead of wasting time with clunky lights.

 NOTE: these ring lights are small and light.
 I often travel with one even in my carry-on luggage.